Adarsh4503/aws_ami/README.md

 ## PRE_REQUISITES
 - Install boto3

-- Attach the following policy to your amazon account
+- Attach the following policy to your amazon account ( enter your bucket name at mys3bucket }
     ```
     {
   "Version": "2012-10-17",